 Partners and funding

-The project will take place in cooperation with partners from Technical Education Support Foundation, BCS Training AS, Tallinn Polytechnic School, SA Innove, Riga Technical College and Helsinki Business College, Estonian Qualification Authority and Estonian Association of Information Technology and Telecommunications.
+The project took place in cooperation with partners from Technical Education Support Foundation, BCS Training AS, Tallinn Polytechnic School, SA Innove, Riga Technical College and Helsinki Business College, Estonian Qualification Authority and Estonian Association of Information Technology and Telecommunications.

 The project is funded from the European Union Interreg Central Baltics programme: